-The two projects are expected to be completed and begin delivering natural gas to FPL’s system in May 2017.
-FPL will purchase approximately 400 million cubic feet per day beginning in 2017, and will increase to about 600 million cubic feet per day in 2020.
+The two projects are expected to be completed and begin delivering natural gas to FPL’s system in mid-2017.
+FPL will purchase approximately 400 million cubic feet per day beginning in 2017, increasing to about 600 million cubic feet per day in 2020.

-The two pipeline projects will be evaluated by agencies at the local, state and federal level.
+The two pipeline projects were evaluated and approved by federal, state and local government regulatory agencies.

-Both Sabal Trail and Florida Southeast Connection will be interstate natural gas pipelines subject to Federal Energy Regulatory Commission approval and oversight.
-FERC will authorize the construction of the projects as well as conduct the necessary environmental reviews, in compliance with the National Environmental Policy Act.
+Both Sabal Trail and Florida Southeast Connection are interstate natural gas pipelines that were approved by the Federal Energy Regulatory Commission and are subject to ongoing FERC oversight.
+FERC authorized the construction of the projects in August 2016 after conducting the necessary environmental reviews to ensure the pipelines’ compliance with the National Environmental Policy Act.

-A number of other federal, state and local agencies will be involved as well, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, and the appropriate agencies in Florida, Georgia and Alabama.
+A number of other federal, state and local government agencies were involved as well, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, and the appropriate agencies in Florida, Georgia and Alabama.

-The FERC process and the permitting processes of other federal, state and local agencies will allow interested stakeholders multiple opportunities to comment on the two proposed pipeline projects.
+The regulatory review and permitting processes followed by the federal, state and local government agencies allowed interested stakeholders multiple opportunities to comment on the two proposed pipeline projects.
 Please visit Sabal Trail and Florida Southeast Connection for more information on the permitting process.

-FPL will need additional fuel to generate power for customers by 2017, and the new pipelines are the most cost-effective method to provide that fuel.
+FPL needs additional fuel to generate affordable clean energy for its customers in 2017, and the new pipelines are the most cost-effective method to provide that fuel.
 FPL’s economic analysis showed that these projects will save FPL customers nearly $600 million compared with the next closest proposal.

-FPL customers will not be directly paying to construct the two pipelines, and customers won’t begin to pay any costs associated with the new pipelines until they actually enter service, which is anticipated to be 2017.
-FPL will purchase fuel transportation capacity from the pipelines when they enter service in 2017 and recover the cost through the Fuel Clause on a customer’s bill, just as it currently does with the two existing pipelines that serve its system.
+FPL customers will not directly pay to construct the two pipelines, and customers won’t begin to pay any costs associated with the new pipelines until they actually enter service, which is anticipated to be mid-2017.
+FPL will purchase fuel transportation capacity from the pipelines when they enter service in 2017 and recover the cost through the Fuel Clause on customer bills, just as the company does currently with the two existing pipelines that serve FPL’s system.